 - Motor Insurance Certificate: Obtainable at the Border Free of Charge.
 Valid for 30 days

 This is definitely the way to go in Namibia, it is the only affordable accommodation.
-Namibia is all about the nature and what a better way to experience it than camping.
+Namibia is all about nature and what better way to experience it than camping?
 There are many fantastic campsites all over Namibia.

-- Government campsites (NWR) are expensive at about NAM$200 pp ($14) per night.
-Many of the private lodges also have camping with access to much better facilities than at the government sites for cheaper at $NAM 100-150 ($7-10).
+- Government campsites (NWR) are quite pricey.
+Many of the private lodges also have camping with access to good facilities at reasonable prices.

-- Since there is no phone reception everywhere it is best to have a off-line map, mapps.me is a free navigation app that worked well for us.
+Since there is no phone reception everywhere it is best to have an offline map, mapps.me is a free navigation app that worked well for us.

-Airtime and data is ridiculously cheap in Namibia compared to South Africa.
-It is handy to have internet access and to be able to phone campsites, lodges etc.
+Airtime and data is not expensive in Namibia compared to South Africa.
+It is handy to have internet access and to be able to phone campsites, lodges, etc.

-- In our experience the best deal was with MTC provider.
-A simcard cost NAD$7 ($0.5).
+- In our experience, the best deal was with the MTC provider, buy a sim card.

 - Driving around in the desert you are going to get thirsty!